Single-Frame Point-Pixel Registration via Supervised Cross-Modal Feature Matching: Related Work

-Pixel-Pixel registration aims to align images captured from different viewpoints or at different times by establishing correspondences directly between pixels \cite{han2024generalized, zhou2023e3cm}.
-Accurate registration underpins various applications, such as stereo camera extrinsic calibration \cite{zhao2024dive} and 3D reconstruction \cite{fan2018road}.
-Traditional registration pipelines often rely on handcrafted features such as SIFT~\cite{lowe2004distinctive} and ORB~\cite{rublee2011orb} to detect and match keypoints across images.
+For images, pixel-pixel registration aims to align images captured from different viewpoints or at different times by establishing correspondences directly between pixels \cite{han2024generalized, zhou2023e3cm}.
+Accurate registration underpins various applications, such as stereo camera extrinsic calibration \cite{zhao2024dive} and 3D reconstruction \cite{fan2018road}.Traditional registration pipelines often rely on handcrafted features such as SIFT~\cite{lowe2004distinctive} and ORB~\cite{rublee2011orb} to detect and match keypoints across images.
 However, these approaches often struggle under significant appearance variations, illumination changes, or low-texture scenes.

-With the advent of deep learning, learning-based approaches have significantly advanced the state of the art in image registration by jointly learning robust feature detectors and descriptors.
-Detector-free approaches, such as LoFTR~\cite{sun2021loftr}, address this issue by directly predicting dense correspondences from full-image features.
-LoFTR employs a coarse-to-fine transformer architecture to capture both global context and fine details, yielding robust registration performance even in the presence of weak textures or large viewpoint differences.
-Once reliable correspondences are established, classical geometric approaches such as the PnP algorithm~\cite{lepetit2009ep} or Bundle Adjustment~\cite{triggs1999bundle} can be applied to estimate the relative camera pose, recovering rotation and translation parameters.
-These optimization-based approaches remain standard for downstream applications like simultaneous localization and mapping and 3D reconstruction.

-In summary, modern image registration has greatly benefited from learning-based strategy, enabling more accurate and reliable alignment across diverse settings.
-However, most existing works primarily focus on intra-modal cases, while registration across different sensing modalities, such as LiDAR and camera, remains a challenging and underexplored problem.
+Learning-based approaches can be broadly divided into detector-based and detector-free paradigms.
+Detector-based methods~\cite{sarlin2020superglue, lindenberger2023lightglue} first detect salient keypoints and then extract descriptors for matching, achieving robustness under moderate viewpoint or illumination changes.
+More recently, detector-free approaches~\cite{sun2021loftr, wang2024efficient, edstedt2024roma} bypass explicit keypoint detection by directly predicting dense correspondences from image features, significantly improving performance in texture-less or repetitive regions.
+Despite their effectiveness in single-modal scenarios, these approaches can not directly generalize to cross-modal registration, where LiDAR and camera data differ significantly in density, appearance, and noise characteristics.